Burp Suite for Pentester – Configuring Proxy

 Introduction to Burp Suite

-Burp Suite is a collection of tools that seamlessly work together to accomplish the entire penetration testing process, from setting up the target and analyzing the application with the known vulnerabilities, by giving the opportunity to find and exploit other security vulnerabilities in the application.
+Burp Suite is a collection of tools that seamlessly work together to facilitate the entire penetration testing process.
+It starts with setting up the target and analyzing the application for known vulnerabilities.
+Additionally, it provides opportunities to find and exploit other security weaknesses within the application.

-Burp Suite is an intercepting proxy which acts as a man-in-the-middle between the target web-application and the webserver.
-Here, it captures the ongoing HTTP Requests, such that the penetration tester or the bug bounty hunter could easily pause, replay and even manipulate them before reaching the destination server.
+It is an intercepting proxy that acts as a man-in-the-middle between the target web application and the web server.
+Burp Suite captures the ongoing HTTP requests, allowing penetration testers or bug bounty hunters to pause, replay, and even manipulate the requests before they reach the destination server.

-Port Swigger who is thereby responsible for the maintenance and the development of this great tool offers a number of editions for it i.e. –
+Port Swigger who is thereby responsible for the maintenance and the development of this great tool offers several editions for it i.e. –

 - Enterprise